maxpou/maxpou.fr/content/posts/2020/2020-05-04-code-coverage/index.md

 tags: ["Testing", "JavaScript"]
 ---

+*Edit 25/05/2020: The title of this article has been edited.*

 The company I'm working for recently set a code coverage rule requirement.
-I'm strongly against this and I believe this metric should never be used as a target.
+Although I believe tests improve the software quality and help developers to write code with confidence, I'm strongly against this coverage rules.
+I believe this metric should never be used as a target.
 But first, let's understand how code coverage works under the hood.

 *This article is intended for web application testing.
 Not for a library (open source or not).*